Visiting Napa Valley: What You Need to Know

 While our restaurants might not be the bustling scene you’ve come to expect, the world-class Napa Valley cuisine and hospitality you know and love is prepared to inspire and delight.
 Here’s what to expect when you dine in Napa Valley:

-- Napa Valley restaurants are operating at half-capacity to allow for social distancing.
+- Napa Valley restaurants are operating outdoors only, and at half-capacity to allow for social distancing.
 Reservations are highly recommended.

 - Not all restaurants are open, and some are still limiting service to takeout only.
 Be sure to inquire directly as businesses will open on their own timelines.

 - Valet parking may not be available unless prearranged prior to arrival.

 - Daily housekeeping services may not be provided unless requested.